 - If it is for a training visit, include a resume indicating you have enough experience to perform training and are only entering Canada for that particular purpose during a specific period.

-- Include an itinerary indicating all the activities while in Canada.
+- Include an itinerary showing all the activities while in Canada.

-- Proof that demonstrates good ties to the applicants’ home country
+- Proof you have good ties with your home country

-- You won’t enter the Canadian workforce, and the stay will be less than six months.
+- You won’t enter the Canadian workforce and will stay less than six months.

 - Prove you can support yourself while in Canada and going back to your home country.